shurik179/personal-robotics-motor-controller/docs/specs.rst

 * Motor connections: you can choose between

-  - 5mm pitch screw terminal (we use high-quality rising cage type terminals)
+  - 5mm pitch **screw terminal** (we use high-quality rising cage type terminals)

-  - JST VH connector (same as used by First Tech Challenge robotics competitions)
+  - **JST VH** connector (same as used by First Tech Challenge robotics competitions)

-  - 6pin Dupont connectors (matching pinout of `22mm motors <https://www.servocity.com/142-rpm-premium-planetary-gear-motor-w-encoder/>`__
+  - 6pin **male headers** (matching pinout of `22mm motors <https://www.servocity.com/142-rpm-premium-planetary-gear-motor-w-encoder/>`__
     sold by Servocity).
+These connectors provide both motor power and encoder connectors.
-Note: 6pin Dupont connectors used on other motors - e.g.
+    Note: 6pin  connectors used by other motors - e.g.
     `25mm motors <https://www.pololu.com/product/4865>`__ from Pololu - may use different pin order.